SlopeCraft/SlopeCraftDocs/docs/SlopeCraft-tutorial.en.md

     Open the folder where you just exported the files and move the exported files to the **schematic directory** (1).Then open Minecraft, go to the archive/server, and import this projection in the place where you want to create the map drawing.
     { .annotate }

-    1. The directory for projection files is .minecraft[^mcdir]/schematics
+    1. The directory for projection files is:
+	`.minecraft(1)/schematics`
+		{ .annotate }

+		1. Game saves and configurations are not necessarily stored directly in the `.minecraft` folder, and the specific path depends on the version isolation.
+Taking the `saves` folder location as an example: if version isolation is disabled, the saves directory is in `.minecraft/saves`, otherwise, it is in `.minecraft/versions/<your_game_version>/saves`.

 	When placing the projection, please note: **the x and z coordinates of the projection origin must be `-65+k×128`, where k is any integer**. y coordinates are arbitrary.
 For example, (63,62,-65).
 Only then can the **ground drawing be aligned with the map's grid**.

 	Then start realizing this projection or just paste the schematic.
 Once this is done, create a new map inside the map.
 Each map should be unscaled, as each pixel point corresponds to a block.
 Place them in order inside the item display box and you're done.